tec1group/PCB-Revision-History/README.md

 TEC-1D 2018 Reproduction board by Ben Grimmett.
 White on green PCB.
 TEC 1D annotation on solder mask side.
 Revision information listed below the keyboard, component side.
 Made with Colin Mitchell's blessing.

-TEC-1E 2020 "MIT-Z" design by Ken Stone.
+TEC-1E 2020 "MIT-Z" new design by Ken Stone.
+White on Red PCB.
 Many new features.
 Currently at prototype stage.
 Not 100% TEC-1 compatible.
-(Ken coments: actually, it is, if you copy an original EPROM to a larger EPROM, but plans were to change the location of the stack)
+(Ken coments: actually, it is, if you copy an original EPROM to a larger EPROM, but plans were to change the location of the stack).
+Double sided, no links.

 TEC-1F 2021 by Craig Jones.
+White on Green PCB.
+Double sided, no links.
 Many design improvements.
 2k and 8k addressing modes.
 Bit bang serial.
 Keyboard buffer chip.
-Allows for differnt types of keyboasrd keyswitches.
+Crystal oscillator integrated.
+Allows for differnt types of keyboard keyswitches.
 Attempt to modernize TEC to allow modern PC based software development and modern components, whilst staying true to the TECs origins.